-When using the Sight Finder, first lift up the finder 30 and the sight 31, Fig. 1. page 5, to the vertical position.
-Hold the camera firmly against the cheek with elbows braced against the body. then locate the subject by looking through the sight 31.
-The correct position for holding the Ciné-Kodak when using the Sight Finder is shown in Fig. 16.
+To use the Sight Finder, first lift up the finder 30 and the sight 31, Fig. 1. page 5, to the vertical position.
+Hold the camera firmly against the cheek with elbows braced against the body. then locate the subject by looking through the sight The correct 31. position for holding the Ciné-Kodak when using the Sight Finder is shown in Fig. 16.
 The camera must be held very steadily.